 I started my Medium journey on August 23rd, 2022.
-In the first 30 days, I was able to acquire approximately 2,000 reads and 13 followers with 11 articles.
-The majority of these results were due to a timely article about Uber’s Hack.
+In the first 30 days, I acquired approximately 2,000 reads and 13 followers with 11 stories.
+Most of these results were thanks to a timely story about Uber’s Hack.
 Following this period, I took a break to optimize my workflow and organization.

-As a reminder, I maintain a blog at SwitchUpCB which contains a variety of content.
-Some of this (personal) content is only accessible via Membership, which presents a dilemma when paired with Medium.
-To be specific, Medium charges a membership fee for access to member stories.
-When I qualify for the Medium Partnership Program, it would be problematic for readers interested in my stories on Medium to be unable to access the stories with a SwitchUpCB membership.
-As a result, I must crosspost every Medium story to SwitchUpCB.
+As a reminder, I maintain a blog at SwitchUpCB, which contains various content.
+However, some of this (personal) content is only accessible via SwitchUpCB membership.
+When I qualify for the Medium Partnership Program, it would be problematic for readers interested in my stories on Medium to be unable to access them despite having a SwitchUpCB membership.
+So I must crosspost every Medium story to SwitchUpCB.

 In addition to the above, certain posts I create — such as this one — are meant to be read in a series or with context.
-This led to increased complexity on my end and contributed to unnecessary overhead for readers.
-As a result, the SwitchUpCB Series feature — equivalent to Medium Lists — was born.
+The lack of this functionality increases complexity on my end and contributes to unnecessary overhead for my readers.
+As a result, the SwitchUpCB Series feature — equivalent to Medium Lists — has been born.
 From October 3rd to October 13th, I worked on a blog overhaul — among other website features — to manage the content I create in an easier manner.

-When I moved in, the apartment was undergoing a management change.
-As a result, the payment and work order accounts weren’t set up.
-I would visit these people at least 6 times over the course of an entire month reminding them to set up my account so I could pay rent.
-It wasn’t working… As a result, one of the employees told me on September 30th that I should wait for that system to be set up to pay the rent.
-I reminded them on October 3rd to set up the account to no avail.
+When I moved into the apartment, it was undergoing a property management change.
+As a result, my payment and work order accounts weren’t set up.
+So I visited the new property managers at least six times over an entire month to remind them to set up my account, so I could pay rent.
+But nothing worked…

-On October 10th, I received a call from that same employee telling me that my account was still not set up but that the vendor would have it set up in 5 days.
-This was followed by that same employee telling me that I had 3 days to pay them in person (when I was 100 miles away from that location).
-Doing this over the phone isn’t legal though.
+On October 10th, I received a call from the same employee who told me to wait for my account to be set up: She told me the vendor would set it up in 5 days.
+Then, on that same call, told me I had 3 days to pay the property management company in person (when I was 100 miles away from that location).
+Doing this over the phone isn’t legal, though.

-After multiple attempts to pay the apartment in-office were refused, I was denied service by that same employee.
-The account was fixed by the vendor on that same day but contained a late fee; which the apartment doesn’t want to revoke.
-There are other issues I encountered that add to this story.
-Most important is that I have had to spend extra time preparing for further action throughout this entire ordeal.
+After multiple attempts to pay the rent from the apartment office were refused, I was denied service by that same employee.
+The vendor fixed the account that same day, but it contained a late fee, which the apartment isn’t revoking.
+I encountered other issues that add to this story, but most importantly, I’ve had to spend extra time preparing for further action throughout this ordeal.

 Yet another person who wants ME to pay for THEIR mistakes…